chrishenri/rw3d_manual/docs/source/inputs.rst

         - variable index of the variable in the gslib array
       * - ``flag``
         - ``integer``
-        - way to read the values of the parameter (see PDF for full details)
+        - way to read the values of the parameter:

+          - 0: not read from a file, defined as the multiplier
+          - 1: read from the ascii file specified in ``file name``
+          - 2: read from a MODFLOW type file (only for fluxes)
+          - 3: read from the bottom of the ascii file
+          - 4: read from a netcdf file (only NETCDF3\_64BIT supported)

 .. only:: latex